fedora-infra/fedimg/README.md

 ## Requirements

-Among the requirements listed in `setup.py` by `install_requires` is `koji`.
+Besides the requirements listed in `setup.py` by `install_requires` is the `koji` module.
 Koji is not available on PyPI.
-You must install the `koji` package to your system via `sudo yum install koji` before creating a virtualenv, which you should do with `mkvirtualenv [name] --system-site-packages` so that your system install of `koji` is included with your virtualenv.
+You must install the `koji` package to your system via `sudo yum install koji` before creating a virtualenv for fedimg, which you should do with `mkvirtualenv [name] --system-site-packages` so that your system install of `koji` is included with your virtualenv.

 ## Installation